sketchplugins/plugin-directory/README.md

 - [Disconnect for Sketch](https://github.com/einancunlu/disconnect-for-sketch), by Emin İnanç Ünlü: Disconnect / unlink selection from symbols and shared styles.
 - [Distribute Layers](https://github.com/wonderbit/sketch-distribute-layers), by Wessley Roche: Sketch plug-in to distribute layers evenly
 - [Dockpreview](https://github.com/fnky/sketch-dockpreview), by Christian Petersen: A Sketch plugin that lets you preview your current artboard in the Dock.
-- [Draft for Sketch](https://github.com/kristof/draft-for-sketch), by Kristof Houben: The fastest way to share your Sketch artboards.
+- [Draft for Sketch](http://www.draftforsket.ch/), by Kristof Houben: The fastest way to share your Sketch artboards.
-- [DrawingKit](https://github.com/groove25/drawingkit), by Doug Downing: DrawingKit is a collection of commands for use in Sketch.
 - [Duplicate and Nudge](https://github.com/bomberstudios/sketch-duplicate-and-nudge), by Ale Muñoz: A port to Sketch.app of Photoshop's Duplicate and Nudge feature.
 - [Duplicate to New Artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard), by Delighted Inc.: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.